nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-2.md

  *
  * This is an inefficient brute force algorithm which has quadratic complexity O(n^2).
  */
-fun substring(str: CharArray, substr: CharArray): Any {
+fun substring(str: CharArray, substr: CharArray): Int {
     // substr can't be longer than str. if (substr.size > str.size) return 0